A complete characterization of sharp thresholds to spherically symmetric multidimensional pressureless Euler-Poisson systems: Preliminary calculations

 Next using \eqref{mainsysmom},

 Upon integrating \eqref{mainsyspoisson} from $0$ to $r$,

-Local well-posedness requires a boundary condition at the origin.
-The convention is to assume zero boundary conditions, that is, the above limit is zero.
-Similarly the density flux ($\rho ur^{N-1}$) approaches zero, which signifies that there is no loss of material at the origin.
-Taking time derivative of \eqref{phirlim},
+Local well-posedness requires specifying a boundary condition at the origin.
+The standard convention is to impose a zero boundary conditions, meaning that the corresponding limit vanishes as $r\to 0$.
+Likewise the density flux ($\rho ur^{N-1}$) tends to zero, indicating that no mass is lost at the origin.